You can think of flows as a folder in which you can put bot dialogs that are related to the same topic.

 Use this bot dialog type to gather input from your users.

-Every bot dialog type has a settings and NLP tab, which stay the same throughout the different types.
+Every bot state type has a settings and NLP tab, which stay the same throughout the different types.

-In Chatlayer you can have two views on your bot dialogs, where you configure what the bot will answer to a user.
+In Chatlayer you can have two views on your dialog states, where you configure what the bot will answer to a user.

-The flow view: a visual representation of all your bot dialogs, where you can easily see which bot dialogs are related to each other.
+The flow view: a visual representation of all your dialog states, where you can easily see which bot dialogs are related to each other.

-The table view: the same information about your bot dialogs, but in a table, making it easier to filter, search and sort on bot dialogs.
+The table view: the same information about your dialog states, but in a table, making it easier to filter, search and sort on dialog states.

-View your bot dialogs in a table which is helpful for searching, filtering and sorting dialog states.
+View your bot dialog states in a table which is helpful for searching, filtering and sorting dialog states.

 This is the ID associated with the dialog state.
 You can use this to debug the bot in the Emulator.